Country Profile: Solomon Islands

 Military and Security

-- Security Treaty: Signed with Australia in 2017.
+- Security treaty with Australia: Signed in 2017

 Environment

-- Total renewable water resources: Estimated at 44.7 billion cubic meters (2020).
+- Total renewable water resources: 44.7 billion cubic meters (2022 est.)

 Transportation